 Melly Still has worked as a director, choreographer, designer and adaptor.
 Her work has travelled throughout the UK, Europe, Scandinavia, the Far East, US and Broadway.
 She has been nominated as Best Director and for Best Design at both the Olivier and Tony Awards for her National Theatre production of Coram Boy.

-In November 2019, Melly’s production of My Brilliant Friend - based on the acclaimed quartet of novels by Elena Ferrante - will be seen on the Olivier Stage at the National Theatre, this epic production was first seen at the Rose Theatre, Kingston in 2017.
-Of the original staging, Michael Billington of The Guardian wrote: “I am normally wary of novel adaptations but this version of Elena Ferrante’s Neapolitan quartet is something of a triumph.
+In November 2019, Melly’s production of My Brilliant Friend - based on the acclaimed quartet of novels by Elena Ferrante - opened at the National Theatre, this epic production was first seen at the Rose Theatre, Kingston in 2017.
+Of the staging, Michael Billington of The Guardian wrote: “I am normally wary of novel adaptations but this version of Elena Ferrante’s Neapolitan quartet is something of a triumph.
 April De Angelis has skilfully condensed the story into a two-part, five-and-a-half-hour play spanning nearly 50 years.
 But bald statistics don’t do justice to Melly Still’s production, which combines an intimate study of female friendship with a panoramic picture of postwar Italy.”

 OWL Artist Management manages the Operatic Career of Melly Still.

 Melly Still is represented by Cathy King (firstname.lastname@example.org) at 42 Management and Production Ltd for non opera work.

 Biography not for publication, for an up to date version please contact Oliver Clarke.